Voxelsdev/wikody/README.md

-Welcome to wikody!
+Welcome to Wikody!

-It's a jeapordy-based game using Wikipedia.
+A jeapordy-based game using Wikipedia's API.

 Here is a link to my running example: https://tylermiller-wikody-project.surge.sh